thebaldgeek/thebaldgeek.github.io/L-Band.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/lbandpreformcopper.png" height="460">

-Trim the turns to exactly 7 and then drill the two large holes for the 3D frame, then mark and drill the bulkhead connector mount near the left hand side support - you go near the left side of the frame so you can run the first 2/3rds of the copper parallel to the base, this improves the match and lowers the SWR.
+Trim the turns to roughly 7 and a bit turns (close to 8) and then drill the two large holes for the 3D frame, then mark and drill the bulkhead connector mount near the left hand side support - you go near the left side of the frame so you can run the first 2/3rds of the copper parallel to the base, this improves the match and lowers the SWR.
 Solder the copper pipe to the connector and you are done building the antenna.
+Once built, trim the total length to get the VNA dip on frequency and move the first 2/3rds of a turn close to the reflector to get the SWR nice and low and you are done.

    <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/7turnhelixantennas.jpg" height="460">